-Time limits applicable to lodgement of bulk bill claims for benefits
+Time limits applicable to lodgement of bulk-bill claims for benefits

-A time limit of two years applies to the lodgement of claims with Medicare Australia under the bulk billed (assignment of benefits) arrangements.
-This means that Medicare benefits are not payable for any service where the service was rendered more than two years earlier than the date the claim was lodged with Medicare Australia.
+A time limit of two years applies to the lodgement of claims with the Department of Human Services under the bulk-billed (assignment of benefits) arrangements.
+This means that Medicare benefits are not payable for any service where the service was rendered more than two years earlier than the date the claim was lodged with the Department of Human Services.

-Provision exists whereby in certain circumstances (e.g. hardship cases, third party or workers' compensation cases), the Minister may waive the time limits.
-Special forms for this purpose are available, if required, from the Medicare Australia website www.medicareaustralia.gov.au or the processing centre to which bulk bill claims are directed.
+Provision exists whereby in certain circumstances (e.g. hardship cases), the Minister may waive the time limits.
+Special forms for this purpose are available, if required, from the Department of Human services website www.humanservices.gov.au or the processing centre to which bulk-bill claims are directed.